Visit to Malta and Cyprus with Shaykh al-Islam Mufti Muhammad Taqi Usmani

 - Students Loans in the UK: Mufti Ṣāḥib was asked regarding student loans in the UK.
 He advised against it and explained that the one who has a student loan should seek Allah’s forgiveness.
 Mufti Ṣāḥib then asked me regarding the student loan system in the UK.
 Mufti Ṣāḥib commented that scholars need to consider whether the student loan is a dayn (loan) in the eyes of the Sharīʿah, because a person does not have to repay it until he is employed with remuneration above a specific threshold.
 The repayment is conditional.
 It is conceivable that a person is not legally required to repay his debt altogether if his earnings remain less than the threshold.
 Is it therefore possible to treat it as a gift (tabarruʿ) or amānah in the first instance and thereafter treat the additional repayments as money taken by compulsion?
 It must be stressed that Mufti Ṣāḥib was merely sharing a thought for scholars to consider and did not provide a definitive view or Fatwa in this regard.
 This is why he advised the questioner to avoid it.
 I suggested to Mufti Ṣāḥib that the rise in tuition fees in the UK means that working part time is not sufficient to cover costs, therefore the community should consider donating Zakat to students who are unable to afford the fees and are in debt as a result.
 Mufti Ṣāḥib commented that if the student loan is not a dayn (debt) in the eyes of the Sharīʿah, then the person would not be eligible to receive Zakat.
 I suggested to Mufti Ṣāḥib that if Zakat is used, there is no need to take a student loan.
 The student will be indebted to his university and/or to his family and friends and Zakat can be given to him to repay his debt.
 Mufti Ṣāḥib agreed that using Zakat is permissible and the preferred option compared to a student loan.
 I further suggested to Mufti Ṣāḥib that the British Muslim community is already funding students abroad in the sub-continent for religious and worldly studies including degree programmes through Zakat funds, however, the mindset of the community needs to be developed to fund school fees and tuition fees in the UK.
 Many parents with several children struggle to afford fees for Muslims schools and Madrasahs.
 Mufti Ṣāḥib concurred with using Zakat for those who are in debt because of school fees or tuition fees and do not have recourse to other funds.
 This needs to be considered by the community with appropriate safeguards, as it will enable students to become Zakat payers in the future without any loan on their shoulders or the harmful effects of interest.

 - Three divorce: A detailed discussion took place regarding three divorces that are pronounced together.
-Mufti Ṣāḥib suggested most people are not aware of taʾkīd (re-affirming the first divorce) and taʾsīs (initiating a fresh divorce), therefore wherever possible, taʾkīd should be considered.
+Mufti Ṣāḥib suggested most people do not differentiate between taʾsīs (initiating a fresh divorce) and taʾkīd (re-affirming the first divorce), therefore a Mufti should thoroughly consider the possibility of taʾkīd.

 - Civil Divorce in the UK: In relation to civil divorce, Mufti Ṣāḥib confirmed that if the husband petitions the court, one ṭalāq bāʾin (irrevocable divorce) will occur at the end of the process.
 If the wife petitions the court, the divorce will not occur unless the husband consents to the divorce, for this the specific wording has to be carefully reviewed.
 A generic statement like ‘I will not dispute this’ may not suffice.
 I asked Mufti Ṣāḥib regarding a person who appoints two witnesses in advance that his intention by petitioning the court for civil divorce is merely to annul the civil marriage, not the Nikāḥ, will this be valid?
 Mufti Ṣāḥib said this is valid and his nikāḥ will remain intact, however, this should be done in writing and the wording reviewed by a scholar in advance.
 Mufti Ṣāḥib then made reference to the concept of taljiʾah (تلجئة).